 2. Open with your decision to resign

-Also, if you’re writing a CV for a future job and need a reference from your employer, maintaining a positive relationship is important — especially as you reach the end of your time working together.
-Providing a reason for leaving is optional, but keep your resignation letter respectful and never badmouth your company or colleagues.
+Also, if you’re writing a CV for a future job and need a reference from your employer, maintaining a positive relationship is important — especially as you end your time working together.

-3. Name your last date of employment
+3. State your last date of employment

-Use the standard date format DD/MM/YYYY (for example, for example, 30 September 2022 or 30/09/2022) to avoid any confusion about the leaving date.
+Use the standard date format DD/MM/YYYY (for example, 30 September 2022 or 30/09/2022) to avoid any confusion about when you’re leaving.

 4. Offer to help with the transition

-You may be required to train someone who’s taking your role or hand off your current projects and tasks to your colleagues.
+You may be required to train someone taking your role or hand off your current projects and tasks to your colleagues.
 So if you’re already familiar with your company’s resignation process, add details about how you can specifically help.
 Otherwise, keep this section short.

-5. Say thanks to your employer
+5. Thank your employer

 Finally, proofread your resignation letter before you submit it by ensuring:

-- the dates you provided are correct
+- the dates you provided are correct (don’t accidentally set your end date a month later than you planned)

-- your contact information is up-to-date
+- your contact information is up-to-date (you don’t want to miss important messages — such as tax information)

-Resignation letter email
+1. Resignation letter email

 Resignation Email Example (Text Version)